If I'm undeclared or have a non-psychology major, can I switch my major to psychology?

 - Obtain an application to the major from the department/building secretaries & complete it fully.

 - Write a 300-word statement explaining why they want to be a psychology major.

-- Be sure all materials are completed and turned in to the departmental chair before the deadlines each semester.
+- Be sure the above materials are completed and turned in to the departmental chair before the deadlines each semester.
 Check the bulletin board outside the department chair's office for deadlines.
 They typically occur around the end of September and the middle of February.